google/WebFundamentals/src/content/en/tools/chrome-devtools/landing-3.md

 The Chrome DevTools are a set of web authoring and debugging tools built into Google Chrome.
 Use the DevTools to iterate, debug and profile your site.

-Note: Looking for the latest, [Chrome Canary](https://tools.google.com/dlpage/chromesxs) always has the latest DevTools.
+Dogfood: Looking for the latest, [Chrome Canary](https://tools.google.com/dlpage/chromesxs) always has the latest DevTools.

 ## Opening the Chrome DevTools